Gurpreet06/Mini-Classroom/README.md

 ## Mini Classroom
 Mini Classroom is a web application that allows us to create different types of classes like Google Classroom, where students can join classes, also they can create tasks and reply to them.
-This web app is built with HTML, CSS, JavaScript, NodeJs and for database, I used MySQL.
+This web app is created with HTML, CSS, JavaScript, NodeJs and for database, I used MySQL.

 ### Install node dependencies